learn-academy-2019-echo/first-github-classroom-assignment-art-ortega/README.md

-# Practice With Github and Submitting Your First Assignment
+git # Practice With Github and Submitting Your First Assignment

 The goal of this exercise is to get more practice with Git and Github and to get your feet wet with Github Classroom.